|Nutritional Guidelines (per serving)|

-Press the candy into the prepared pan in an even layer.
-You may not use the whole pan if you prefer a thicker coconut candy.
-While the candy is still soft, press the whole almonds into the tops at even intervals to embed them slightly in the candy.
+Pour the mixture into the prepared pan and press it into an even layer in the prepared pan.
+While the candy is still soft, press the whole almonds into the top at even intervals to embed them slightly in the candy.
 Choose to press 1 or 2 almonds per potential piece of candy.
-Place the pan in the refrigerator to set the candy, about 1 hour.
+Place the pan in the refrigerator for about 1 hour to set the candy.

-Once firm, remove from the refrigerator and use a sharp knife to cut the candy into small rectangles, resulting in about 40 pieces.
+Once firm, remove the candy from the refrigerator and use a sharp knife to cut it into small rectangles, resulting in about 40 pieces.

-Using dipping tools or two forks, immerse the coconut bar completely in the chocolate and then bring it up, holding it over the bowl to let the excess chocolate drip back into the bowl.
+Using dipping tools or two forks, immerse the coconut bar completely in the chocolate.
+Bring it up, holding it over the bowl to let the excess chocolate drip back into the bowl.
 Drag the bottom against the lip of the bowl to remove any excess chocolate.
 Place each bar on the foil-lined baking sheet and repeat with the remaining candy.